Adi-hpu/Leaf-Disease-Detection/README.md

 - Preprocessed leaf images.
 - Metrics such as accuracy, precision, and recall.

-## Contributing
-We welcome contributions!
-Please see the `CONTRIBUTING.md` file for guidelines on how to contribute to this project.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
 - Special thanks to open-source libraries and contributors.